But His Emails! Feds Go After Peter Navarro’s Secret Inbox

 “Discussions with Mr. Navarro’s counsel to secure the return of Presidential records ultimately proved unsuccessful,” the filing states.
 “Mr. Navarro has refused to return any Presidential records that he retained absent a grant of immunity for the act of returning such documents.”

-Reached by phone shortly after the lawsuit hit the public docket, Navarro—who pleaded not guilty in June to a contempt of Congress charge for disregarding a subpoena from House committss investigating the Capitol riot—said he wasn’t aware he was facing yet another legal battle until being contacted by The Daily Beast.
+Reached by phone shortly after the lawsuit hit the public docket, Navarro—who pleaded not guilty in June to a contempt of Congress charge for disregarding a subpoena from House committee investigating the Capitol riot—said he wasn’t aware he was facing additional legal headwinds until being contacted by The Daily Beast.

 “I would have to look at the suit first,” Navarro said when asked for comment.
 “When was it filed?”